hsahmed7/cse15l-lab-reports/Lab Report 3, CSE 15L.md

 }

 ```
 2. The grep command can also be used to return files that end or begin with a certain string.
-For example, the format for finding lines that start with the letter b, in a file named list is `grep ‘^b’ list`.
-For finding lines that end with b: `grep ‘b$’ list`.
+The general format for finding lines that begin with a certain string is `grep '^[string]' [filename]`.
+For finding lines that end with a certain string: `grep '[string]$' [filename]`.
+In Example 1, the grep command is used to find lines in Server.java that start with a lowercase "p".
+In Example 2, the grep command is used to find lines that end with the letter "r".

 Example 1
 ```